International Forum on Expert Finder Systems

 Sponsor Benefit Gold = $5,000 Silver = $2,500

-Advertisement in online Forum program webpage
+Advertisement on Forum program webpage

-Presentation after keynote speaker/lunchtime (10 minutes)
+Presentation after keynote speaker or lunchtime (10 minutes)

 Presentation after a program session (5 minutes)

-Logo with link on forum website footer
+Logo with link on Forum website footer

-Acknowledgement in forum opening remarks
+Acknowledgement in Forum opening remarks

 Shared Marketing Opportunities